-- the aircraft.
-The safety risk assessment must then be approved by the CAA (Safety and Airspace Regulation Group 2014). - The other requirement the CAA places on flights in airspace affected by volcanic ash is that operators are required to use Volcanic Ash Advisory Centre (VAAC) advisories, which are produced both graphically and in a text format.
-The London VAAC, based at the UK Met Office, is responsible for issuing volcanic ash advisories for the United Kingdom, Republic of Ireland, Iceland, and Scandinavia.
-The volcanic ash advisories, approved by the International Civil Aviation Organization, forecast the furthest extent of the ash cloud on three pre-approved flying altitudes.
+The other requirement the CAA places on flights in airspace affected by volcanic ash is that operators are required to use Volcanic Ash Advisory Centre (VAAC) advisories, which are produced in both graphic and text formats.
+The London VAAC, based at the Met Office, is responsible for issuing volcanic ash advisories for the United Kingdom, the Republic of Ireland, Iceland, and Scandinavia.
+The volcanic ash advisories, approved by the International Civil Aviation Organization, forecast the farthest extent of the ash cloud on three preapproved flying altitudes.

-74 b.
+b.
 Past literature

-Questions of decision making in natural hazards have been widely studied, involving participants who are both experts and non-experts.
-Experts may behave differently from non-experts because of their familiarity with the hazard, data presentation, and the types of decisions that are made in the face of these hazards.
-Indeed, experts have been shown to have different risk perceptions than non-experts in hazards such as flash flooding (Morss et al. 2016) and therefore may be expected to behave differently in decision tasks.
+Questions of decision-making in natural hazards have been widely studied, involving participants who are both experts and nonexperts.
+Experts may behave differently from nonexperts because of their familiarity with the hazard, data presentation, and the types of decisions that are made in the face of these hazards.
+Indeed, experts have been shown to have different risk perceptions than nonexperts in hazards such as flash flooding (Morss et al. 2016) and therefore may be expected to behave differently in decision tasks.

-However, similar to non-experts, experts can succumb to cognitive biases such as positive versus negative framing (e.g., Taylor et al. 1997) and anchoring (e.g., Whyte and Sebenius 1997; Englich et al. 2006).
-Additionally, some studies suggest that experts may not behave differently in decision-tasks than non-experts.
-In a study of decision making with different types of wind forecasts, both expert and novice forecasters had similar results: they performed most accurately when using a box plot, succumbed to anchoring when the worst-case scenario forecast was presented, and chose a box plot as easiest to use as a forecast aid (Nadav-Greenberg et al. 2008a).
+However, similar to nonexperts, experts can succumb to cognitive biases, such as positive versus negative framing (e.g., Taylor et al. 1997) and anchoring (e.g., Whyte and Sebenius 1997; Englich et al. 2006).
+Additionally, some studies suggest that experts may not behave differently in decision tasks than nonexperts.
+In a study of decision-making with different types of wind forecasts, both expert and novice forecasters had similar results: they performed most accurately when using a box plot, succumbed to anchoring when the worst-case scenario forecast was presented, and chose a box plot as a forecast aid because it was the easiest to use (Nadav-Greenberg et al. 2008a).

-Other studies suggest that the classification of a participant as "expert" may not be as important as other factors.
-In a decision-task study of military personnel, the amount of direct experience in a Combat Operations Center significantly affected decisions whereas rank and years of service did not (St. John et al. 2000).
+Other studies suggest that the classification of a participant as an "expert" may not be as important as other factors.
+In a decision-task study of military personnel, the amount of direct experience in a combat operations center significantly affected decisions, whereas rank and years of service did not (St. John et al. 2000).
 In another decision task, numeracy (which can vary widely across expert groups) predicted how well participants performed when given probabilistic information (Peters et al. 2006).
-Because there is not necessarily a distinction between how experts and non-experts perform in decision tasks, literature using both groups as participants have guided our research questions (discussed in section 1c).
+Because there is not necessarily a distinction between how experts and nonexperts perform in decision tasks, literature using both groups as participants have guided our research questions (discussed in section 1c).

-Both experts and non-experts are able to process and use forecast information that is inherently uncertain to make decisions.
-For example, a non-expert student sample was able to understand basic hurricane track information (Wu et al. 2014).
-Additionally, evidence suggests that experts (e.g., St. John et al. 2000; Aerts et al. 2003; Riveiro et al. 2014) and non-experts (e.g., Morss et al. 2010; Correll and Gleicher 2014) interpret probabilities well enough to inform decisions when given uncertainty information on topics such as military tactics, land use, air traffic control, voter preference, snowfall predictions, and payout expected by a fund.
+Both experts and nonexperts are able to process and use forecast information that is inherently uncertain to make decisions.
+For example, a nonexpert student sample was able to understand basic hurricane track information (Wu et al. 2014).
+Additionally, evidence suggests that experts (e.g., St. John et al. 2000; Aerts et al. 2003; Riveiro et al. 2014) and nonexperts (e.g., Morss et al. 2010; Correll and Gleicher 2014) interpret probabilities well enough to inform decisions when given uncertainty information on topics such as military tactics, land use, air traffic control, voter preference, snowfall predictions, and payout expected by a fund.
 Even with unfamiliar hazards or information, risk judgments can improve when training is provided (e.g., McCloy et al. 2007).